Skip to Main Content

 Center for Research Libraries

+This research guide has a separate page about the Center for Research Libraries, here.
 This is a library for libraries in Chicago which collects primary resources on a scale and at a depth which no one library in America could afford or would need to own on its own.
-We borrow materials from CRL for our patrons via Document Delivery.
+We borrow materials from CRL for our patrons via Interlibrary Services.
 Their catalogue is on the internet.
 A number of sources on this bibliography in the MICROFORMS section are held there, not here at M.S.U.
 To find out what is in these sets, check the CRL online catalog.

 Heritage of the Printed Book Database